Is Hair Abiotic Or Biotic

 Hair's Composition: A Closer Look at Keratin

 Hair is primarily composed of keratin, a strong, fibrous structural protein.
 Keratin is also found in skin and nails, and its unique properties contribute to the protective functions of these structures.
-Keratin proteins are arranged in a highly organized and robust structure, giving hair its characteristic strength and resilience.
-This ordered arrangement is not random; it's a precise product of biological processes within the hair follicle.
+Keratin proteins are arranged in a highly organized and reliable structure, giving hair its characteristic strength and resilience.
+Plus, this ordered arrangement is not random; it's a precise product of biological processes within the hair follicle.
 The specific types and arrangements of keratin proteins contribute to the variations in hair texture, thickness, and color observed among individuals and even within a single person.

 While keratin itself, once synthesized, doesn't exhibit the characteristics of life (it doesn't metabolize or reproduce), its very existence is directly tied to living cells and biological processes.
 This is a key element in understanding why hair, while not "alive" in the traditional sense after it's grown out, is undeniably a product of biological activity.